madhaven/proTracker/README.md

 * Added support for Habit tracking
 * The UI migration to Angular was a learning experience.
   A lot of time for migration without any project progress was hard to tolerate, but hey I learnt something new.
+* With the Angular migration, converting the project to a serverless web-app was all the more easier.
+  proTracker is now easily accessible.
+  Introducing the BrowserBackend also came with added complexity to handle localStorage data storage and migration strategies.

 ## Future